macshonle/tree-render/docs/vue-tutorial.md

 const { treeStyle, resetStyle } = useTreeStyle()

-// treeStyle is reactive and shared across all components that use this composable
+// treeStyle is reactive and shared across components within the provider scope
 ```

 **Why this pattern?**
 - State is shared across components without prop drilling
+- State is scoped to a specific app instance (no module-level singletons)
 - Logic is organized by feature, not by component
 - Easy to test and reuse
 - Similar to a lightweight state management solution